 In addition, an alternative form of transportation would benefit a large portion of the population who cannot drive because of age or disability.
 In Heath, trails offer the most viable option as an alternative transportation mode.
-At the time of this Plan update, the City is commissioning a Parks and Trails Master Plan that will, among other actions, outline ways to establish trails throughout the community based on various factors.
-An overall Trail Plan, including types and locations of trails, as well as recommendations and implementation, is deferred to the Parks and Trails Masterplan.
-Upon completion of both the Comprehensive Plan and Parks and Trails Masterplan, it is recommended that City staff perform an assessment to ensure that both documents are appropriately referenced and linked.
-The Parks and Trails Master Plan is considered an extension of this Comprehensive Plan update and shall be referred to accordingly when making land use, development, planning, and funding decisions.
+At the time of this Plan update, the City is commissioning a Park Master Plan that will, among other actions, outline ways to establish trails throughout the community based on various factors.
+Upon completion of both the Comprehensive Plan and Park Master Plan, it is recommended that City staff perform an assessment to ensure that both documents are appropriately referenced and linked.
+The Park Master Plan is considered an extension of this Comprehensive Plan update and shall be referred to accordingly when making land use, development, planning, and funding decisions.